 When you first start: Some people have upset stomach, diarrhea or other mild reactions when they first take stinging nettle.
 It’s best to ease into usage, starting with a small dosage.

-According to the University of Maryland Medical Center and WebMD, stinging nettle can interact with the following medications:
+Stinging nettle can interact with the following medications: (4, 13)

-- Blood thinners such as Warfarin (Coumadin), Clopidogrel (Plavix) and aspirin because stinging nettle contains large amounts of Vitamin K, which can help the blood’s ability to clot.
+- Blood thinners such as warfarin, clopidogrel and aspirin because stinging nettle contains large amounts of vitamin K, which can help the blood’s ability to clot.
 Taking stinging nettle can decrease the effects of these drugs.

 - Drugs for high blood pressure such as ACE inhibitors, beta-blockers and calcium channel blockers because stinging nettle can lower blood pressure and strengthen the effects of these drugs.

-- Diuretics and water pills such as Furosemide (Lasix) and hydrochlorothiazide because stinging nettle is also a diuretic and when used together can cause dehydration.
+- Diuretics and water pills because stinging nettle is also a diuretic and when used together can cause dehydration.

 - Lithium because of stinging nettle’s diuretic qualities.
 It may reduce the body’s ability to remove this drug, resulting in higher than recommended levels of lithium.